barsh11/WeatherApp/README.md

 This app is an app to show current weather in chosen cities, daily conditions for current date and a forecast for 12 hours ahead. <br />
-Just type in a city of your choice and choose from the autocomplete suggestions field the desired location.
+To use this app you just need to type in a city of your choice and choose the desired location from the autocomplete suggestions field.
 <br />
 <br />

-also, check out my lighthouse test scores:
+check out my lighthouse test scores:

 <img src="https://github.com/barsh11/WeatherApp/blob/master/weatherapppics/lighthouse.png?raw=true" width="600px" />